 Rambert Statement on Anti-Racism

-Rambert is committed to anti-racism.
-We have a vision for Rambert as a radically inclusive and safe working environment that champions and is led by members of the Black, Asian and ethnically diverse communities.
+Rambert is committed to anti-racism and a radically inclusive, safe working environment that champions members of Black, Asian and ethnically diverse communities at every level.
 We want to contribute to combatting racism through our artistic programme, leadership, participatory activities and communications.

 Rambert is a diverse company, with dancers, staff and board members who are Black, Asian and ethnically diverse.
 This is the result of a strategic drive within our recruitment processes over the past three years.